Motyak/monlang/README.txt

 011 => Program has no initiator seq
 012 => ProgramSentence has no initiator seq
 013 => Term has no initiator seq
+099 => Atom has no initiator seq

 101 => Program has no continuator seq
+909 => Atom has no continuator seq

 110 => Program has no terminator seq
 130 => Term has no terminator seq
+990 => Atom has no terminator seq

 === MAKEFILE DESIGN ===